Ulrike Haage: Style and influences

-Music is not her sole inspiration, she is also an artist with words.
-She works with them as she works with musical subjects.
+Haage also uses language as a part of her works.
 A lot of these play-on-words have an artist´s words for inspiration.
-Alles aber Anders, from Eva Hesse´s journal, is a particularly interesting example; she repeats certain words according to a particular rhythm, replaced by a sound, until exhaustion.
+Alles aber Anders, from Eva Hesse's journal, is a particularly interesting example; she repeats certain words according to a particular rhythm, replaced by a sound, until exhaustion.
 Just like these visual artists (Eva Hesse, Louise Bourgeois), whose words she puts into music, we can hear breaks, "flat areas", as if she were drawing musical landscapes with big streaks of colors.

 Ulrike Haage herself is an influence to new artists such as Nepomuk, who remixed "Magic Waters".